Skip to main content

 SIM card

 A small, removable chip that can be inserted into a mobile device in order to provide service with a particular mobile phone carrier.
 SIM (subscriber identity module) cards can also store phone numbers and text messages.
+SIMs are increasingly also available digitally, where they’re called eSIMs (electronic subscriber identity module).

 Adversary